compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Genome file formats.md

 #  Task: Estimate Storage Requirements for 1000 Genomes

+A perfect genome (no overhead) takes about  ~715 MB

 - WGS also called "Whole genome sequencing" is the process, by which you try to get the DNA nucleotide sequence of the whole genome, which includes the whole chromosomal DNA and mitochondria.
 One of the first approaches was the capillary sequencing method.
 With this method, it was possible to nearly sequence the whole genome but